 - Broken link or outdated content alerts

-- Feedback buttons (Was this article helpful?)
+- Feedback buttons (“was this article helpful?”)

-For example: If 30% of users search “reimbursement policy” and find no result, that’s your next article to write.
+If 30% of users search “reimbursement policy” and find no result, that’s your next article to write.

 Scalability and performance

 As your organization grows, so will your documentation.
-Your platform should scale effortlessly across teams, languages, and locations.
+Your platform should scale across teams, languages, and locations.

 Look for: